- Shin, Tabaxi Fighter, Outlander; Big-game hunter

-Lured by the promises of riches the PCs are leaving the city of Baldur’s Gate aboard the Amnian Fop, a fast schooner headed for the Chultan Peninsula..
-The dark-skinned Procor looks likes he’s already an experimented seaman and have some successful fishing along the way.
-Pheleas didn’t fare so well in this aquatic journey and will be a few pounds lighter at arrival.
+Lured by the promises of riches the PCs are leaving the city of Baldur’s Gate aboard the Amnian Fop, a fast schooner headed for the Chultan Peninsula.
+Among the would-be adventurers, dark-skinned Procor looks likes he’s already an experimented seaman and have some successful fishing along the way.
+Pheleas didn’t fare so well in his aquatic journey and will be a few pounds lighter at arrival.

 The Pink Reef

 Leaving the Pink Reef behind, the crew observed with some unease that they were pursued by sharks.
-Lots of sharks.
-A day later, the swarm did not relent.
-The following night, with the wind down, the sharks circled the ship hungrily and something else could be seen swimming amongst them: a sahuagin!
-The sahuagin talked to the crew in aquaan (the captain translated), said it wanted an object: the sea spawn’s wristband.
-The sahuagin was in fact hunting the sea spawns before they got killed… The crew decided, after a quick discussion, to give the wristband rather than risk a fight and the satisfied sahuagin simply left.
+LOTS of sharks.
+A day later, the swarm did not relent in the least.
+The following, windless night, the sharks circled the ship hungrily and something else could be seen swimming amongst them: a sahuagin!
+The sahuagin talked to the crew in aquaan (the captain translated), said it wanted an object: the sea spawn’s wristband, or else.
+The sahuagin was in fact hunting the sea spawns before they got killed… The PCs decided, after a quick discussion, to give the wristband rather than risk a fight and the satisfied sahuagin simply left.

 The curious pteranodons approached the ship but where met with a volley of projectiles, killing three in no time.
 The dead-eye Tabaxi shot the last fleeing pteranodon more than 200′ away.

 Before the landing, the Captain, aware of his passengers’ foolish desire to explore Chult, gave them a high quality (if partial) map, as a reward for their help in defending his ship.